Why Change Moratoriums Don't Work

 Stability Through Stagnation Doesn’t Work #

 The common justification for moratoriums is that customers need stability.
 But here’s the thing: stability isn’t achieved through lack of change.
-In fact, the opposite might be true.
+In fact, the opposite.
+There’s a reason why any DevOps team worth their salt prioritises a rapid CI and CD feedback loop…

-The Math Tells a Different Story #
+The Maths Tells a Different Story #

 I’ve seen environments where the actual failure rate of changes was around 2%, and the customer-impacting failure rate was closer to 0.2%.
 Those are actually pretty respectable numbers.
-The real issue isn’t the frequency of failures – it’s how quickly you can detect and recover from them.
+The real issue isn’t the frequency of failures, it’s how quickly you can detect and recover from them.

 If you can recover from incidents faster, potentially before customers even notice, you’re in a much better position than if you slow everything down to a crawl.
+And that, my friends, requires moving in the opposite direction of a change moratorium.

 Moratoriums Don’t Address Root Causes #

 Here’s the fundamental problem: deciding to freeze changes doesn’t actually fix anything.
 The underlying issues that caused the incidents are still there.
-After the moratorium period ends, you’re right back where you started – unless you’ve used that time to fundamentally change how you operate.
+After the moratorium period ends, you’re right back where you started, unless you’ve used that time to fundamentally change how you operate.

 Executive Bottlenecks #

 More importantly, it suggests a fundamental breakdown in trust.
 If you can’t trust your engineering teams and managers to make good decisions about changes, you have bigger problems than a moratorium can solve.
+You have a lack of trust in your engineers and your engineers are highly aware of it.

 What Actually Works #